Tulln an der Donau: History

 Tulln is one of the oldest towns in Austria.
 Although it was settled in pre-Roman times (the name Tulln is presumably of Celtic origin), it gained importance as the Roman fort of Comagena (Comagenis).
 In the final years of Roman rule, Saint Severinus of Noricum is said to have visited the city, saving it from the barbarians.

 The town was first mentioned as Tullina in an 859 deed, when the area was part of the Bavarian marcha orientalis.
 It gained importance as a residence of the noble House of Babenberg, ruling as Austrian margraves from 976 onwards.
 Tulln lost its significance after the Babenbergs relocated their residence to Vienna.

 On 6 September 1683 the Polish cavalry of King John III Sobieski united here with Imperial (Austrian) forces, as well as troops from Saxony, Bavaria and Baden for the Battle of Vienna against the invading army of the Ottoman Empire.
 The 20th century was another period of growth, and in 1986, Tulln applied to become capital of Lower Austria, although Sankt Pölten eventually won.

+Politics

+The municipal council (Gemeinderat) consists of 37 members.
+Following the 2025 Lower Austrian Local Elections, the seat distribution is as follows: